-There are six regions that have been defined to facilitate the coordination of IQ events and qualification requirements for the State Championships.
+There are six five regions that have been defined to facilitate the coordination of IQ events and qualification requirements for the State Championships.

 The competition region you belong to is generally determined by the location of the school you attend and not by your residential address.
 Details of schools and their regions can be found on the [Queensland Education Maps](#).
+[Queensland School Sport website](#).